casi-z/burgerQueen/menu/static/css/bootstrap/site/content/docs/5.3/components/carousel.md

 ---
 layout: docs
 title: Carousel
-description: A slideshow component for cycling through elements—images or slides of text—like a carousel.
+description: A slideshow component for cycling through elements—img or slides of text—like a carousel.
 group: components
 toc: true
 ---